Saloni-Panwar/ResumeRite/Frontend/ResumeRite/README.md

 - PDF generation using jsPDF.

 ## Usage 🚀

-1. Access the application through your browser at `http://localhost:3000`.
 2. Fill in the multi-step form with your resume details.
 3. Preview your resume.
 4. Download the resume in PDF format.